 An engineering agreement is a contract with a professional engineering firm for planning, design, and/or construction management services.
 Planning services involve the development of an engineering report.
 Design services result in the production of plans and specifications for the project.

-An acceptable engineering report is a document that comprehensively describes a water quality related problem, assesses alternatives for addressing and resolving the problem, including the "no action" alternative, recommends a solution, and includes the costs and implementation schedule for that solution.
+An acceptable engineering report is a document that comprehensively describes the drinking water infrastructure related public health problems, assesses alternatives for addressing and resolving the problems, including the "no action" alternative, recommends a solution, and includes the costs and implementation schedule for that solution.
 Engineering reports are prepared by a professional engineer licensed and registered to practice in New York State.

 If applicable, documentation that a special improvement district for drinking water has been established or expanded, or that the maximum amount to be expended for such district has been increased, and that approval has been obtained from the Office of the State Comptroller (OSC), as needed.
 This may only be applicable to towns and counties.